Asthma and hay fever

-5. Actuate the spray, but avoid sniffing hard during or after spraying.
+5. Press down the spray, but avoid sniffing hard during or after spraying.

 Antihistamine tablets or spray

-Antihistamines are the most common choice for people with mild or occasional hay fever, and help to relieve a runny nose, sneezing, and itching and eye symptoms.
+Antihistamines are the most common choice for people with mild or occasional hay fever.
+They help to relieve a runny nose, sneezing, itching and eye symptoms.
 They are less effective in treating a blocked nose.